-As a bibliophile, you would love walking past so many books.
-This is a good place to look for offbeat books especially Hindi Books.
+As a bibliophile, you would love to walk past so many books.
+This is a good place to look for offbeat books, especially Hindi Books.
 You have to work your way through the racks or know exactly what you need.
 I remember once exploring a bookshop that sells books on Ayurveda and related medical sciences.
-I was amazed at the amount of literature available on just one subject.
-My library now has quite a few books that were picked from nondescript shops of Nai Sarak.
+I was amazed by the amount of literature available on just one subject.
+My library now has quite a few books that were picked from nondescript shops in Nai Sarak.

-Bhagirath Palace – To Light up your home.
+Bhagirath Palace, Old Delhi Bazaars – To Light up your home

 What used to be Begum Samru’s palace is now divided between a bank and a market for lamps & lampshades.
 This is a heritage building now crowded with innumerable shops and an equal number of customers.
 When you stand it is difficult to imagine that this was where Bahadur Shah Zafar was kept after 1857.
 The name of the place comes from Seth Bhagirath Mal who later bought the building.

-Go here when you are in a mood to renovate your home.
-I am told this is particularly busy around Diwali and I shudder to think where do people stand and buy.
+Go here when you are in the mood to renovate your home.
+I am told this is particularly busy around Diwali and I shudder to think where people stand and buy.

 This is located not too far from Chandni Chowk Metro Station.

-Kinari Bazaar – most colorful of Old Delhi Bazaars
+Kinari Bazaar – the most colorful of Old Delhi Bazaars

 I go to Kinari Bazaar for the sheer colors that I get to see here and of course for the Khurchan that you get to eat here.

-Every big city has a chor bazaar or some version of chor bazaar – where the thief’s sell their loot.
-In old Delhi, Chor bazaar is located behind Jama Masjid and here you can see auto part all around you.
-Old Diliwallahas will tell you that if your car or car parts were stolen, you can go to Chor bazaar and buy it back the next day.
+Every big city has a chor bazaar or some version of chor bazaar – where supposedly the stolen goods are sold.
+In old Delhi, Chor Bazaar is located behind Jama Masjid and here you can see auto parts all around you.
+Old Diliwallahas will tell you that if your car or car parts were stolen, you can go to Chor Bazaar and buy it back the next day.
 Of course, you need to have a bit of your luck with you.
 With this story at the back of your mind, when you go shopping at Chor Bazaar in Old Delhi, you look at parts to see if any of them belong to your vehicles.

 It is a curious market where auto lovers would go to seek not-so-easy-to-get spare parts.
 A few times I passed by this market, I stopped to chat with one of the boys there who always have some interesting stories to tell.
 If they are true or fiction is anybody’s guess.

-You can also check out some antique shops that sell brassware around Chawri bazaar.
+You can also check out some antique shops that sell brassware around the Chawri bazaar.